A study of muon-electron elastic scattering in a test beam: Introduction

 Recently a new experiment, MUonE, has been proposed with the aim of measuring the running of the effective electromagnetic coupling at low momentum transfer in the space-like region ($\alpha$(q$^2$), q$^2$ < 0) to provide an independent determination of the leading hadronic contribution to the (g-2)$_\mu$ of the muon \cite{original_paper}.
 Such a measurement relies on the precise determination of the measured angles of the outgoing particles emerging from the elastic scattering $\mu+e \rightarrow\mu+e$ of high-energy muons (160 GeV) impinging on atomic electrons of a light material (beryllium or carbon) target \cite{Muone2019}.

 In 2018, a test run was performed at CERN, with a setup located behind the COMPASS spectrometer in the North Area \cite{compass07}, in order to set guidelines for the proposed configuration for MUonE.
 The detector consisted of an 8 mm graphite target followed by a Si tracker and an electromagnetic calorimeter.
-Despite the fact that the Si tracker used in this test had a worse spatial resolution than the MUonE final apparatus \cite{Muone2019}, much interesting information was obtained from this test.
+Despite the fact that the Si tracker used in this test had a worse (at least a factor 4) spatial resolution than the MUonE final apparatus \cite{Muone2019}, much interesting information was obtained from the data analysed in this paper.